meltoner/getting-and-cleaning-data-course-project/code.book.md

 Consequently the dataset is constructed by loading the A) the subject data (subject_{type}.txt), B) the features data (X_{type}.txt") and  C) the Activity data (y_{type}.txt)

-The B data are updated so only the desired features are maintained and renamed to the more redable labels.
+The B data are updated so only the desired features are maintained and renamed to the more readable labels.
 The C data are replaced as of the Activity labels
 The A, B updated and C updated data are combined for the training and the test datasets.